CueMeet/CueFlies/docs/docs/tutorial-basics/direct-installation.md

 # Direct Installation Guide

-This guide will help you set up CueCal directly on your local machine for development without using Docker.
+This guide will help you set up CueFlies directly on your local machine for development without using Docker.

 ## Prerequisites